aerogear/aerogear.org/docs/specs/aerogear-crypto.md

 * Asymmetric encryption support (ECC);

-**NOTE:** Not supported by the above dependencies, at some point it looks like we need to provide that on our own
+**NOTE:** ECC is supported by CommonCrypto but it's currently part of a [private interface](https://github.com/Apple-FOSS-Mirror/CommonCrypto/blob/master/Source/CommonCryptoSPI/CommonECCryptor.h) so makes it unavailable to use.
+We will stick with RSA with Diffie Hellman for it.

 [Under development]